GabrielTruong/full_MLproject/README.md

 ### Model Development (notebook)
 In this step, we just quickly develop a model in jupyter notebook first.
 The process of model selection is standard but a bit rushed because that is not the purpose of this project.
 After building the model in the notebook, we will map it into production .py file.

+### Data Ingestion
+This file aims to split the data from a raw file into train and test split and store in csv files.
+We used a class with the `@dataclass` decorator to ...
+SEARCH MORE THOROUGLY.
+Then we created the class that will do the splitting job.
+With always making sure using logging and exception to keep track of where errors could come from.